French actor Jean-Paul Belmondo dies at the age of 88 | DW | 06.09.2021

-Jean-Paul Belmondo, the movie star whose body of work spanned decades and genres, his laywer's office confirmed on Monday.
+Jean-Paul Belmondo, the movie star whose body of work spanned decades and genres, has died, his lawyer's office confirmed on Monday.
 He was 88.

 President Emmanuel Macron wrote on Twitter that France had lost "a national treasure."